modsim/hopsy/docs/Run.rst

    Note that the total number of samples generated will be ``number_of_samples * number_of_chains``.

-The following class reference refers to a non-existent class ``hopsy.AnyRun``.
+.. note:: The following class reference refers to a non-existent class ``hopsy.AnyRun``.
           It applies to any of the available run classes, which are listed at the end of this page.

 .. class:: AnyRun